Colin McLaren: TV series and episodes

 He was also a key expert on a US television show on assassinations called Inside the Evidence which was headed by American anchorman Bill Kurtis.
 It aired on the Reelz TV channel in the U.S. This was followed by a 90-minute documentary of his findings in JFK:The Smoking Gun.
-The documentary aired on Australian and American television.
-Directed by Malcolm McDonald, it features re-enactments, archival footage, and also new interviews with witnesses to the shooting.
+The documentary aired on Australian and American television, Directed by Malcolm McDonald, it features re-enactments, archival footage, and also new interviews with witnesses to the shooting.
+JFK: The Smoking Gun won a 2014 IPAF ATOM Award for Best Documentary – History.
 A one-hour abridged version of this documentary aired in the United Kingdom, entitled JFK's Secret Killer: The Evidence.
 In the television special, McLaren argues that the truth was covered-up to hide impropriety on the part of Secret Service agents.

 Throughout 2016, McLaren, in conjunction with Bedlam Productions of London, produced the 2-hour documentary Princess Diana's Death - Mystery Solved.
 The documentary aired globally on 10 July 2016.
 The documentary relies on forensic evidence gathered by McLaren when he visited the original crime scene in Paris on 31 August 1997.
-(McLaren had previously been a lecturer at the Australian-based Detective Training School specializing in crime scene management and procedures.
-He used these skills during the Diana special).
 McLaren's documentary indicated that both the French and English investigations into the death of Diana were flawed.
 McLaren interviewed many of those involved in the investigation, French police and paparazzi included, as well as crucial witnesses, and concluded that a cover-up existed.

-Through 2018 Colin McLaren - with English film director Tim Conrad - created a six-part TV series; "Mafia Killers with Colin McLaren" for Reelz TV.
+Through 2018 Colin McLaren - with English film director Tim Conrad - created a six-part TV series, Mafia Killers with Colin McLaren, for Reelz TV.
 Each episode examines a notorious mobster who murdered his way to the top, to take control of a New York City Mafia family, before they themselves met death or lengthy jail terms.
-The six mafia bosses are: Sammy 'The Bull' Gravano, 'Teflon' John Gotti, Henry Hill, Vinnie 'The Chin' Gigante, Anthony 'Gaspipe' Casso and 'The Snake' Persico.
-During the shows, Colin shared personal stories as an undercover agent in organized crime families, giving viewers firsthand accounts of his experiences.